LGBTQ (term): Variants

 The terms pansexual, omnisexual, fluid and queer-identified are regarded as falling under the umbrella term bisexual (and therefore are considered a part of the bisexual community).
 Some use LGBT+ to mean "LGBT and related communities".
 Other variants may have a "U" for "unsure"; a "C" for "curious"; another "T" for "transvestite"; a "TS", "2S", or "2" for "two-spirit" persons; or an "SA" for "straight allies".

-The inclusion of straight allies in the LGBT initialism has proven controversial, as many straight allies have been accused of using LGBT advocacy to gain popularity and status in recent years, and various LGBT activists have criticised the heteronormative worldview of certain straight allies.
+The inclusion of straight allies in the LGBTQ initialism has proven controversial, as many straight allies have been accused of using LGBTQ advocacy to gain popularity and status in recent years, and various LGBTQ activists have criticised the heteronormative worldview of certain straight allies.
 Some may also add a "P" for "polyamorous" or "pangender", an "H" for "HIV-affected", or an "O" for "other".
 The initialism LGBTIH has seen use in India to encompass the hijra third gender identity and the related subculture.

 Adding the term allies to the initialism has sparked controversy, with some seeing the inclusion of ally in place of asexual/aromantic/agender as a form of LGBT erasure.
 There is also the acronym QUILTBAG (queer and questioning, unsure, intersex, lesbian, transgender and two-spirit, bisexual, asexual and aromantic, and gay and genderqueer).
 Similarly LGBTIQA+ stands for "lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual and many other terms (such as non-binary and pansexual)".

+The initialism LGBTQIAPK is sometimes used to represent lesbian, gay, bisexual, trans, queer and questioning, intersex, asexual and aromantic, pansexual and panromantic, kink.
+"Kink", less categorical than “BDSM,” can refer to any non-‘vanilla’ sexuality, ‘vanilla’ being precisely defined as “conventional” and genital-centered sexuality.
+The inclusion of kinkiness/BDSM in the LGBTQ community has proven controversial.

 As of 2025, the Government of Canada's official term is 2SLGBTQI+, with the first two characters standing for two-spirit.
 Trudeau's new initialism was criticized by some social media users.
 For some indigenous people, two-spirit invokes a combination of identities, including sexual, gender, cultural, and spiritual.
 The government previously used LGBTQ2.
-Prime Minister Justin Trudeau was also criticized for using the 2SLGBTQQIA+ initialism.
+Prime Minister Justin Trudeau was also criticized for using the 2SLGBTQQIA+ initialism, which some considered too long and confusing.